-The mole fractions of greenhouse and reactive gases over time, measured under unpolluted conditions, represent an integration of variations on different time scales.
-The two major components are seasonal variation and long-term trend.
+The mole fractions of greenhouse and reactive gases over time, measured under unpolluted conditions, exhibit variations on different time scales.
+The two major components are seasonal variations and long-term trend.
 Various attempts have been made to divide measured data into these two components, including objective curve fitting (Keeling et al., 1989), digital filtering (Thoning et al., 1989; Nakazawa et al., 1991), or both (Conway et al., 1994; Dlugokencky et al., 1994).